Lycaena rubidus

 Lycaena rubidus, the ruddy copper, is a butterfly of the family Lycaenidae.
 It is found in the western mountains of North America.
 Adults lay their eggs on plants of the genus Rumex, which later become the larval food plants.
 This butterfly gets its name from the brightly colored wings of the males, which are important in sexual selection.
 Its larvae exhibit mutualism with red ants, and are often raised in ant nests until they reach adulthood.
 Adults are on wing from mid-July to early August.

 Distribution and habitat

 Lycaena rubidus is found in only North America, spanning from British Columbia and California to South Dakota, which is similar to the Blue copper.
 It has one flight either from mid-June through July at low latitudes or from mid-July through August for high latitudes.

-L. rubidus tends to live in dry habitats, such as prairies and fields.
+Lycaena rubidus tends to live in dry habitats, such as prairies and fields.
 It prefers temperate regions and is found in scrub forest, grassland, and desert biomes.